Our products are Sold at veterinary practices and pharmacies.

 My senior dog is panting at night and drinking lots of water.
 What does that mean?

 That pairing classically points to Cushing’s disease, and big thirst alone can also signal diabetes or kidney disease.
-None of those should wait.
+None of those should be ignored.
 Book a vet visit and mention the combination specifically; it tells your vet exactly which tests to run.

 Is night panting a sign of dog dementia?